Applied Behavior Analysis Services

-Higher Need Clients Can Expect
+Clients with Higher Needs Can Expect

-Lower Need Clients Can Expect
+Clients with Lower Needs Can Expect

 A program designed for Kindergarten through High School aged children as an alternative to public school.
 In our Learning Pods, clients will be placed in groups of 3 or 4 with peers of similar age and ability.
 Our goal is to create an ideal learning environment for your child that individualizes their educational needs through targeting academics, classroom skills or job skills.
 This allows your child to transition back into the classroom environment, or to support your child in finding a job.
 For those who are transitioning into adult services, we will work with you and your teen to find a placement that supports their goals.

 These pods will focus on teaching skills to help increase the level of participation in daily living activities, support to self-advocate for their needs, increase opportunities for social interaction, increase independence, and to teach skills to increase the potential for further learning in life.

 These pods will build on conversational language, complex play skills, social skills (building and maintaining friendships), collaborating and working with peers, self advocating, learning life long accommodations and modification at work or school, as well as individual modifications in their academic curriculum.

 The Learning Pod program is an Autism and Jon Peterson Scholarship Program.